 5. How can I ensure my project obtains design review approval?

-Locate the ADU on the rear of the lot next to the alley where it is not highly visible from public streets.
+- Locate the ADU on the rear of the lot next to the alley where it is not highly visible from public streets.
+Check with zoning on placement since setbacks for ADUs are different than garages.

-Size the ADU smaller than the existing house, so that it is subordinate to the main house on the lot.
+- Size the ADU smaller than the existing house if possible, so that the main house remains visually prominent on the lot.
+ADUs are best not seen from the street.

-Design the height of the new ADU below the highest point of the existing house on the lot and to be similar to historic carriage houses within your block.
+- To be below the highest point of the existing house on the lot

-Clad the ADU with materials already present on your house, such as brick or wood siding, or use stucco since it is common for carriage houses.
+- Clad the ADU with materials already present on your house, such as brick or wood siding.
+For larger ADUs or ADUs with high street visibility, such as corner lots, use brick cladding on street visible elevations.

-Keep it simple.
-If your house is historic, design the ADU to follow the existing styling of your home but simplify the details, such as decorative trim, so that the addition is visually distinguished and subordinate to the historic home.
-For non-historic houses, use a simple design and materials common to the neighborhood, so that the ADU is compatible with the neighborhood
+- Keep it simple.
+If your house is historic, design the ADU to follow the existing styling of your home but simplify the details, such as decorative trim, so that the new construction is visually distinguished from the historic home.
+For non-historic houses, use a simple design and materials common to the neighborhood, so that the ADU is compatible with the surrounding properties.

 This web content was added in 2019, and is accurate to the best of our abilities.
 Contact Denver Landmark Preservation for the most up-to-date and accurate information on the city’s design review and permit requirements.